 - understand the need for comprehensive security programming and community-driven approaches to reintegration, prevention of violent extremism, local economic development and social cohesion;

-- apply the lessons learnt in the simulation exercise.
+- apply the lessons learnt to your own context.

 After successful completion of the course, you will receive a certificate from The Hague Academy for Local Governance.

-Professionals from government agencies, civil society, and non-governmental organisations, as well as international institutions, who have been working directly with or on issues related to conflict-affected areas.
+Professionals from government agencies, civil society, and non-governmental organisations, as well as international institutions, working directly with or on issues related to conflict-affected areas.

 Experts and Experience

 Contributions to this course come from renowned experts and practitioners with extensive experience in the field of the rule of law and local security in conflict-affected settings.
-Case studies will focus on multiple contexts including, but not limited to Bosnia and Herzegovina, South Sudan, Syria, Indonesia and Kenya.
+Case studies will focus on multiple contexts including, but not limited to Bosnia and Herzegovina, South Sudan, Syria, Indonesia, Colombia and Somalia.

 A field visit to the International Criminal Court will complement the curriculum and challenge your thinking of how the rule of law should restore local security.